stccenter/STCenterDocs/docs/source/python3.8-install.rst

     :height: 175px
     :alt: Verify python installation

-Steps to creating Virtual Environment
+Steps to Creating Virtual Environment
 ----------------------------------

 The pupose of a virtual environment is to create an independent environment for Python projects.
 This means that each project can have its own dependencies separate from others of a different Python project.